 An emission spectra is produced by recording the wavelengths of electromagnetic radiation emitted by the electrons inside an atom when they lose energy and move from higher electron energy levels to energy levels with lower energies.
 When the emission spectra of atoms were first examined in detail, lines which initially appear as single lines were often in fact two lines very close together.
 This created a bit of a problem since there were not enough energy transitions inside the atoms to account for all these "extra lines".
 The image below shows a typical emission spectra for an element, in this case sodium.

 The explanation of these double lines was provided by considering the property of electron spin.
-Now quantum mechanics assumes that the properties of the electron are based on its wavelike behaviour, but to simplify things consider for a second that the electron is a particle.
+Now quantum mechanics assumes that the properties of the electron are based on its wavelike behaviour, but to simplify things consider for a second lets assume that the electron is a particle.
 Since the electron has a charge, a spinning charged particle will generate a magnetic field with the orientation of this magnetic field determined by the direction of spin.
 Quantum theory only allows two values for this spin property of the electron, that is it is quantised.
 The new property of the electron is assigned to a new quantum number, the electron spin quantum number with allowed values of +1/2 and -1/2.
 The two directions of spin produce magnetic fields which are directly opposed to each other.
 These two oppositely directed magnetic fields are responsible for the double lines produced in the line spectra of many elements.
 This is illustrated in the diagram below:

 The presence of this magnetic effect due to the property of electron spin can be easily demonstrated if atoms with unpaired electrons are passed through a magnetic field as shown below.
 If there was no magnetic effect from the electrons in the atoms then they would simply pass through the poles of the magnet and not be affected by it in any way.
 However this is not what is observed.
 In a famous experiment called the Stern-Gerlach experiment the atoms of an element are deflected from their path by the external magnet.
-In this famous experiment which was carried out in 1921 Stern and Gerlach it was demostarted that a beam of neutral atoms could be split into two groups when passed through a magnetic field.
+In this famous experiment which was carried out in 1921, Stern and Gerlach ,it demonstrated that a beam of neutral atoms could be split into two groups when passed through a magnetic field.
 You might be surprised by this result since you might imagine that neutral atoms would simply pass straight through the magnetic field and not be deflected in any way.
 However Stern and Gerlach observed that the magnetic field produced by electron spin property caused the atoms to be deflected into two separate groups.
 The fact that the atoms split into two separate groups indicate that there are only two allowed values for this spin property of the electron.